graphile/crystal/postgraphile/website/postgraphile/behavior.md

 - `manyRelation:resource:connection`
 - `jwt` - should the given codec behave as if it were a JWT?
 - `insert:input:record` - input to the 'insert' mutation
-- `insert:payload:record` - the record added to the insert mutation payload
-- `update:payload:record`
 - `totalCount` - on a codec, should we add the `totalCount` field?

 ## Fragment matching algorithm